 I. Engaged Learning

 At its best, education creates a spark that ignites a student’s curiosity and excitement for further learning.
-The Division of Student Affairs strives to foster an environment where students participate enthusiastically in their own education, integrate their learning across different areas, explore the value of what they learn beyond simply earning a grade, and practice the skills of leadership—and followership—that will enable them to make their chosen mark on the world.
+As part of the 360° educational approach, the Division of Student Affairs strives to foster an environment where students participate enthusiastically in their own education, integrate their learning across different areas, explore the value of what is learned beyond simply earning a grade, and practice the skills of leadership that will enable them to make their chosen mark on the world.

 |1.
 Students will play an active role in determining the goals of their own learning.|